 Converting paper-based processes for consumers and internal employees is even more difficult for government agencies.

-The organization, which has regulatory oversight of more than 16,000 establishments across the state of Texas, was utilizing a paper driven process and had technologies that were specific to certain tasks and not customizable across the board.
+The organization, which has regulatory oversight of more than 16,000 establishments across the state of Texas, was utilizing a paper-driven process and had technologies that were specific to certain tasks and not customizable across the board.
 In addition, many of the technologies they utilized were outdated for the current climate.
 The result was arduous data entry and extended delays in the application process.

-Overall, the project resulted in positive business change, meeting the intended goals of the organization, while redefining and realigning people, processes, and technology.
+Overall, the project created positive business change, meeting the intended goals of the organization while redefining and realigning people, processes, and technology.
 The agency is anticipated to recoup their investment in the new technology within three years through the significant improvements to their bottom line.